SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Methodology

-In our setup, $\theta$ corresponds to model updates $(\mathbf{x}_i-\hat{\mathbf{x}}_i)$ for Comp QGM and Comp Q-SADDLe, and gradients for Comp NGM and Comp N-SADDLe.
-Note that a wide range of compression operators (with some $\delta$) have been shown to adhere to this bound \cite{choco-sgd, pmlr-v97-koloskova19a, qsgd, topk, topk_2}.
+Interestingly, Comp Q-SADDLe and Comp N-SADDLe incur less compression error than Comp QGM and Comp NGM respectively, leading to a lower accuracy drop due to compression.
+We investigate this with the aid of a well-known bound on the compression error \cite{qsgd}.
+For a compression operator $Q(.)$, the expectation of error $\|Q(\mathbf{\theta})- \theta\|$ is bounded as: In our setup, $\theta$ corresponds to model updates $(\mathbf{x}_i-\hat{\mathbf{x}}_i)$ for Comp QGM and Comp Q-SADDLe, and gradients for Comp NGM and Comp N-SADDLe.
+Note that a wide range of compression operators (with some $\zeta$) have been shown to adhere to this bound \cite{choco-sgd, pmlr-v97-koloskova19a, qsgd, topk, topk_2}.
 Figure \ref{fig:comperror} shows the norm of compression error (i.e. $\|Q(\mathbf{\theta})- \theta\|$) and the norm of model updates (i.e. $\|\theta\|= \|\mathbf{x}_i-\hat{\mathbf{x}}_i\|$) for Comp QGM and Comp Q-SADDLe for ResNet-20 trained on CIFAR-10 in a 10 agent ring with extreme data heterogeneity.
 It can be observed that Q-SADDLe leads to a lower norm of model updates ($\|\theta\|$) and lower compression error.
-In essence, the bound in equation \ref{eq:compbound} is tighter for Q-SADDLe than QGM in the presence of compression.
-We observe similar trends for N-SADDLe (refer Figure \ref{fig:comperror_ngm}).
+In essence, the bound in Equation \ref{eq:compbound} is tighter for Q-SADDLe than QGM in the presence of compression.
+We observe similar trends for N-SADDLe (refer to Figure \ref{fig:comperror_ngm} in Appendix).
+Note that our observation regarding lower gradient norms (and hence model updates) in the presence of SAM aligns with the fact that SAM optimization is a special form of penalizing the gradient norm \cite{penalizing}.